Anaminus/roblox-control-sun/README.md

 1. Open Roblox Studio.
 2. Go to `Tools > Open Plugins Folder` to find location of the plugins folder.
-3. Extract the archive to this location.
+3. Move the ControlSun folder to this location.